HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Maintain our custom SimpleSAMLphp IDP implementation
 - Migrated an on-premise Rails app to AWS as first app in our organization to move to the cloud
 - Spearheaded my initiative to extract common custom CSS and JavaScript to a separate repository and secure public CDN hosting
+- Design and carry out disaster recovery scenarios for mission-critical applications and services.
 {: .list-plus}

 #### Code Climate, New York, NY